yegor256/blog/static/testimonials.md

 "You're nothing more then a code monkey and I'd never hire you"&mdash;[h3_t3ch](http://www.yegor256.com/2017/03/28/solid.html#comment-3260179760)

+"I bought your first book and read it for 10 mins.
+Then realized it was a copy paste from your website and threw it to the trash can.
+I regret it tho, because I now own a dog and sometimes I need paper for him to shit on."&mdash;[Phantom190](https://gitter.im/yegor256/elegantobjects?at=59769444714ea96f781c131f)

 "Wow, what a douche this guy is"&mdash;[@klingtnet](https://twitter.com/klingtnet/status/834907311730790400)

 "You're everything that's wrong with tech."&mdash;[Robert P.](http://www.yegor256.com/2014/10/29/how-much-do-you-cost.html#comment-3170487895)